RELISH: LLM REgression with a Latent Iterative State Head: Evaluation

-\paragraph{Datasets} We evaluate on two canonical text regression tasks: semantic textual similarity (STS) \citep{enevoldsen2025mmteb} and machine translation quality estimation (WMT) \citep{specia-etal-2020-findings-wmt}.
+\paragraph{Datasets} We evaluate on three text regression tasks: semantic textual similarity (STS) \citep{enevoldsen2025mmteb}, machine translation quality estimation (WMT) \citep{specia-etal-2020-findings-wmt}, and code quality estimation \citep{Song2026StatLLM}.
 For STS, models predict a scalar score representing the degree of semantic equivalence between two sentences.
-For WMT, models rate how accurately a machine translation preserves the source language's meaning without human references.
 The STS-Benchmark (STS-B) \citep{enevoldsen2025mmteb} contains English sentence pairs from captions and forums on a 0--5 scale.
 The semantic relatedness subset of Sentences Involving Compositional Knowledge (SICK-R) \citep{marelli-etal-2014-sick} is on a 1--5 scale.
+Table~\ref{tab:datasets} reports dataset split sizes.

-For WMT, the 2020 Multilingual Quality Estimation Task 1 \citep{specia-etal-2020-findings-wmt} provides scores on a 0--100 scale for English--Chinese, Russian--English, and Sinhala--English following \citet{Wang2022-ko}.
+For WMT, models rate how accurately a machine translation preserves the source language's meaning without human references.
+The 2020 Multilingual Quality Estimation Task 1 \citep{specia-etal-2020-findings-wmt} provides scores on a 0--100 scale for English--Chinese, Russian--English, and Sinhala--English following \citet{Wang2022-ko}.
+For code, models assess the correctness and readability of statistical code.
+The StatLLM dataset \citep{Song2026StatLLM} comprises 207 scientific workflow tasks, for which GPT-3.5 \citep{openai2022chatgpt}, GPT-4 \citep{openai2023gpt4}, and Llama 3.1 70B \citep{grattafiori2024llama} generated SAS code with expert ratings on a 0--50 scale.

-\paragraph{Metrics} We report Pearson ($r$), Spearman ($\rho$), and range-normalized root mean squared error (NRMSE) in Table~\ref{tab:relish_overall_main}.
+\paragraph{Metrics} We report Pearson ($r$), Spearman ($\rho$), and range-normalized root mean squared error (NRMSE) in Table~\ref{tab:relish_overall_main_with_statllm}.
 Because our datasets have different gold label ranges, raw RMSEs are not directly comparable.
 We therefore report $\mathrm{NRMSE} = \mathrm{RMSE} / (y_{\max} - y_{\min})$, which normalizes prediction error on the same scale across datasets.
-Tables~\ref{tab:stsb_relish_main}, \ref{tab:sickr_sts_relish_main}, \ref{tab:wmt_en_ru_relish_main}, \ref{tab:wmt_en_zh_relish_main}, and \ref{tab:wmt_si_en_relish_main} report raw RMSE scores for each individual dataset.
+Tables~\ref{tab:stsb_relish_main}, \ref{tab:sickr_sts_relish_main}, \ref{tab:wmt_en_ru_relish_main}, \ref{tab:wmt_en_zh_relish_main}, \ref{tab:wmt_si_en_relish_main}, and~\ref{tab:statllm_code_quality_relish_main} report raw RMSE scores for each individual dataset.